ReInHerit/digital-hub/content/news/2023-02-20-reinherit-a-journey-through-museum-management.md

 ---
 <!--StartFragment-->

 We are excited to announce our new game project “ReInherit: A journey through Museum Management” (working title).
 An upcoming educational computer game, aiming to teach people about how museums function in a fun and entertaining way.
 Players will be able to build and run their own museums, featuring real-life artifacts, museum roles, and concepts.
-It is being worked on by our humble team at CYENS with the support of the Bank of Cyprus Cultural Foundation (BOCCF).
+It is being worked on by a team at CYENS with the support of the Bank of Cyprus Cultural Foundation (BOCCF).
 And we have a mission: To raise the public's interest in museums, and to make them cool again!

 <!--EndFragment-->

 #### Who is this game for?